samarnanda/pwn.college-Samar/cryptonite/Comprehending Commands/catting absolute paths.md

 >pwn.college{cmD4s3c53EpnLmyv_ZOYpWQhlog.QX5ETO0wyN5EzNzEzW}

 # What I learned
-I learned that we provide the absolute path of a file as the argument in the cat command s well, apart from just the file name.
+I learned that we provide the absolute path of a file as the argument in the cat command as well, apart from just the file name.
 # Reference
 None.